4. Using the Mappers API

 In Figure 4.1 below, we show an example of primitive class inheritance as done

-the primitive class inheriting and
+in geminidr, with GMOSImage the primitive class inheriting and

 mixing-in the other classes.
 In general, the class inheriting others will also